Getting Started

 })

-You can provide any number of sources, however, you should consider your own caching strategy.
+You can provide multiple sources, but consider implementing your own caching strategy for performance.

-You can learn more about data sources on the Dynamic URLs guide.
+Learn more about working with dynamic data in the Dynamic URLs guide.

 Did this page help you?